iimez/lllms/README.md

 }
 ```

+#### Engines

+Currently the built-in inference engines are `node-llama-cpp`, `gpt4all` and `transformers-js` (highly experimental).
+You can also provide your own engine implementation.
+See [./src/engines](./src/engines) for how the built-in engines are implemented and [here](./tests/engines/custom-test.ts) for an example of how to utilize a custom engine to add support for vision / image content part messages to the OpenAI chat completion endpoint.
+(Or any other consumer of the ModelServer class.)
+Multiple ModelServers are allowed and can also be nested to create more complex pipelines.

 #### HTTP API

+Note that the API is currently not secure (ie the HTTP API is probably DoS-able, only minimal input validation).
+Misconfiguration or misuse can lead to process crashes or high memory usage.
+There are no additional safeguards in place and node.js memory limits will not apply.
+You should not host this on a public server without additional protections.

 On the packaged server there is only one additional HTTP endpoint that is not part of the OpenAI API at `/openai/v1`.